Last Updated on August 23, 2021 by Karl Thompson

-The ten mark question on crime and deviance in the A Level Sociology Crime and Deviance/ Theory and Methods paper will ask you outline and analyse something.
+The ten mark question on crime and deviance in the A Level Sociology Crime and Deviance/ Theory and Methods paper will ask you to analyse two reasons/ ways/.
 Below are a few exemplars (well, one for now, more to follow!)
 I knocked up, which should get you 10 marks in the exam…

-Question: Outline and analyse two reasons for the formation of subcultures (10)
+Question: analyse two reasons for the formation of subcultures (10)

 Point 1 – Consensus theorist Albert Cohen suggested status frustration was the root cause of subculture formation.